hai-vr/XYVR/README.md

   - Get the session of a contact.
   - Get the world of a session and its thumbnail.

+The following are exceptions to this rule:
+  - At your request, the application may submit an invitation to yourself to join an instance (VRChat only).

 #### More info

 For more details regarding privacy and data considerations, please refer to the following page: